rricharz/Tek4010/README.md

 	./tek4010 /usr/bin/rsh -l user_name system

-It the current alpha-testing version, there are very few useful hints if this does not work.
+In the current alpha-testing version, there are very few useful hints if this does not work.
 If the terminal window is closed right away, there is a problem with your rsh call or you forgot to use the absolute path for rsh.